AvaiBookSports/DoctrineMigrationsMultipleDatabaseBundle/README.md

 If you call any of the supported commands, they will work as always iterating over all the defined configurations.

+For those commands who has a `--namespace` option, you have to provide always the correct entity manager.
+Otherwise, it will iterate over every entity manager, and will eventually fail.
+If you want to suggest a better workflow, please [open an issue](../../issues)!

 ### Supported configuration

 For now, all configuration parameters should work except `connection` and `em`, because we are already specifying which entity manager we want to connect.